jku-swe-simcomp/local-deploy/README.md

 ```
 docker-compose up -d
 ```

+When first deploying the network, it might be necessary to rerun above command after the postgres server is ready to accept connections, as the first initialization of the server will likely take longer which causes some services to crash.

 ## PostgreSQL database
 You can log into PGAdmin then on your local webbrowser over localhost:8091 and log in with the email simcomp@jku.at and password simcomp.
 Register the server with *host-name, username, password* = postgres.